fortify/gha-export-vulnerabilities/README.md

 *Optional* The directory where generated output file(s) will be stored, defaults to `${GITHUB_WORKSPACE}`.
 This should be an absolute path.

 **Other FortifyVulnerabilityExporter configuration options**
-As described in the FortifyVulnerabilityExporter [Configuration Sources](https://github.com/fortify/FortifyVulnerabilityExporter#configuration-sources) documentation section, configuration options can be specified through environment variables.
-As such, you can use the [`jobs.<job_id>.steps[*].env`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsenv) property in yor GitHub workflow to specify or override any FortifyVulnerabilityExporter configuration options for which no standard input parameter is available.
-Alternatively, you can provide customized configuration options in a custom configuration file specified through the `export_config` input parameter.
+If you need to customize any options that are not available as action input parameters, you can do so using one of the following approaches:

+* Use the [`jobs.<job_id>.steps[*].env`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsenv) property in your GitHub workflow; FortifyVulnerabilityExporter allows for reading configuration properties from environment variables as described in the FortifyVulnerabilityExporter [Configuration Sources](https://github.com/fortify/FortifyVulnerabilityExporter#configuration-sources) section
+* Provide a customized configuration file specified through the `export_config` input parameter
+* Use the [FortifyVulnerabilityExporter Docker image](#docker-based-alternative) in your workflows

 ### Export SSC vulnerability data